ASWATFZLLC/ziwo-core-front/README.md

  - `jorel-dialog-state-{EVENT_NAME}` (ex: jorel-dialog-state-held)
  - `ziwo-{EVENT_NAME}` (ex: ziwo-held)

 You can use `addEventListener` to listen for ziwo event.
-Here is how you could simply answering an incoming call.
+Here is how you could simply answer an incoming call.

 ```ts
 // Automatically answer incoming call